 Mindlessly flushing items that should never get into toilets risks polluting waterways, damaging ecosystems and burdening sewage treatment systems.
 The toilet is designed to handle human waste and toilet paper only (although toilet paper has its own negative impact!).

 By being conscious of what you flush, you can contribute to cleaner water sources, protect marine life and preserve the delicate balance of ecosystems.

 Despite any claims to the contrary, tampons (and applicators) go in the garbage.
-Omit disposables and switch to reusable menstrual products today.
+This includes pads and panty liners too.
+Omit disposables all together and switch to reusable menstrual products today.

 Condoms (male and female)

 Trash hair you rescue from drain traps to prevent clogs (although some people have success composting human and pet hair.
 Hair can also be collected and offered to birds as nesting material or bundled in the garden to deter pests with its scent.